- Biological Inventions

 8. ERICSSON AND LAVA INTERNATIONAL PRIVATE LIMITED

-About the Author : Ms. Anjana Mohan, Symbiosis Law School, Pune, intern at Khurana and Khurana, Advocates and IP Attorneys.
-Views expressed in this article are solely of the intern and do not reflect the views of either of any of the employees or employers.
-Queries regarding this may be directed to firstname.lastname@example.org or email@example.com.
+About the Author: Ms. Anjana Mohan, Symbiosis Law School, Pune, an intern at Khurana and Khurana, Advocates and IP Attorneys.
+Views expressed in this article are sole of the intern and do not reflect the views of either of any of the employees or employers.
+Queries regarding this may be directed to firstname.lastname@example.org.